daviddarnes/mastodon-post/README.md

 - Turn a regular Mastodon post link into a quoted Mastodon post
 - Surface the post metadata alongside the post, e.g. reply count, reblog count, favourite count
 - Use a custom template for all instances of the component on the page using a `data-key="name"` data attributes
+- Use a custom template for specific instances using the `template` attribute
 - Retrieve nested data using the `data-key` attribute and typical JavaScript key referencing, e.g. `data-key="account.display_name"` or `data-key="media_attachments[0]preview_url"`

 ## Installation